 SEMrush Holdings, Inc. (SEMR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had lost 9.86% over the past month, lagging the Computer and Technology sector's loss of 1.8% and the S&P 500's gain of 2.36% in that time.
+Prior to today's trading, shares of the company had lost 8.2% over the past month.
+This has lagged the Computer and Technology sector's loss of 4.18% and the S&P 500's gain of 0.39% in that time.

-Wall Street will be looking for positivity from SEMrush Holdings, Inc. as it approaches its next earnings report date.
+SEMrush Holdings, Inc. will be looking to display strength as it nears its next earnings release.

-It is also important to note the recent changes to analyst estimates for SEMrush Holdings, Inc.Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for SEMrush Holdings, Inc.These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-SEMrush Holdings, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+SEMrush Holdings, Inc. is currently a Zacks Rank #3 (Hold).

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 173, putting it in the bottom 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 175, which puts it in the bottom 32% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.